javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 Juan *la* ama
 </pre>

-## Exercises: Replace the direct object in the following sentences with the appropriate pronoun:
+## Exercises: Replace the direct object in the following sentences with the appropriate pronoun

 > Did you find your mother's ring? / ¿Has encontrado el anillo de tu madre?

 > Roberto paid a lot of money for his new car / Roberto pagó mucho dinero por su nuevo carro

 > A friend will translate the book / Un amigo traducirá el libro

 The same technique can be used to replace indirect objects.